 - Basic equipment with few features

-While every system is different, there are a variety of security devices you can get for your home:
+While every system is different, there are a variety of security devices you can get for your home, including these smart home devices:

 - Smoke alarm